 Discover the seven wonders of the badlands with a guided hike that takes you to ancient giants, rocks with stories to tell, and the mysterious popcorn rock!
 If fossils are your fancy, try the fossil casting workshop to make your own fossil replica or go on a 90-minute outdoor adventure to prospect for fossils.
 For families with young children, join a Science Educator as they bring a story of prehistoric creatures to life in our outdoor amphitheater or colour a dinosaur hat to make a take-home craft.
 These extra family-friendly activities will be offered throughout Alberta Culture Days.
 The full schedule of activities can be found on the Royal Tyrrell Museum website.

 This year’s Alberta Culture Days brings a celebration of rhythm to the forefront at Rutherford House!
 Come and explore the idea of rhythm through art, literature, music and dance.
 Activities run throughout the entire weekend from noon to 4 p.m.

 Facebook: Rutherford House

 Join in on the fun!

-Be part of the province wide party as Albertans come together to celebrate our local artists and arts organizations, our unique heritage and history and the diverse cultures and languages that make up our province.
+Be part of the provice wide party as Albertans come together to celebrate our local artists and arts organizations, our unique heritage and history and the diverse cultures that make up our province.

-Alberta Culture Days is part of the national Culture Days movement, which includes communities from coast to coast, and is helping to increase the awareness, accessibility, participation and engagement of Canadians in the arts and cultural life of their communities.
+Alberta Culture Days is part of the National Culture Days movement, which includes communities from coast to coast, and is helping to increase awareness, accessibility, participation and engagement of Canadians in the arts and cultural life of their communities.